Israel dismisses Iran nuclear framework as detached from reality

 In a controversial speech to the U.S. Congress last month that strained ties with Obama, he called it a "bad deal", doubting the terms would prevent Israel's arch enemy from attaining a capability to acquire nuclear weapons.

-A second Israeli official called the agreement with Iran an "historic mistake" that gave "international legitimacy to Iran's nuclear programme, whose sole aim is to create atomic bombs".
+A second Israeli official called the agreement with Iran an "historic mistake" that gave "international legitimacy to Iran's nuclear program, whose sole aim is to create atomic bombs".

 The framework amounts to "capitulating to Iranian demands," added the official, who spoke on condition of anonymity.